-The LM25115 controller contains all of the features necessary to implement multiple output power converters utilizing the Secondary Side Post Regulation (SSPR) technique.
+The LM25115A controller contains all of the features necessary to implement multiple output power converters utilizing the Secondary Side Post Regulation (SSPR) technique.
 The SSPR technique develops a highly efficient and well regulated auxiliary output from the secondary side switching waveform of an isolated power converter.
 Regulation of the auxiliary output voltage is achieved by leading edge pulse width modulation (PWM) of the main channel duty cycle.
 Leading edge modulation is compatible with either current mode or voltage mode control of the main output.
-The LM25115 drives external high side and low side NMOS power switches configured as a synchronous buck regulator.
+The LM25115A drives external high-side and low-side NMOS power switches configured as a synchronous buck regulator.
 A current sense amplifier provides overload protection and operates over a wide common mode input range from 0V to 13.5V.
 Additional features include a low dropout (LDO) bias regulator, error amplifier, precision reference, adaptive dead time control of the gate driver signals and thermal shutdown.
-A programmable oscillator provides a PWM clock signal when the LM25115 is powered by a dc input (free-run mode) instead of the phase signal of the main channel converter (SSPR mode).

-Low Drop-out Bias Regulator (VCC)
+Low Drop-Out Bias Regulator (VCC)

-The LM25115 contains an internal LDO regulator that operates over an input supply range from 4.5V to 30V.
+The LM25115A contains an internal LDO regulator that operates over an input supply range from 4.5V to 30V.
 The output of the regulator at the VCC pin is nominally regulated at 7V and is internally current limited to 40mA.
 VCC is the main supply to the internal logic, PWM controller, and gate driver circuits.
 When power is applied to the VBIAS pin, the regulator is enabled and sources current into an external capacitor connected to the VCC pin.
 The recommended output capacitor range for the VCC regulator is 0.1uF to 100uF.
 When the voltage at the VCC pin reaches the VCC under-voltage lockout threshold of 4.25V, the controller is enabled.
 The controller is disabled if VCC falls below 4.0V (250mV hysteresis).
-In applications where an appropriate regulated dc bias supply is available, the LM25115 controller can be powered directly through the VCC pin instead of the VBIAS pin.
+In applications where an appropriate regulated dc bias supply is available, the LM25115A controller can be powered directly through the VCC pin instead of the VBIAS pin.
 In this configuration, it is recommended that the VCC and the VBIAS pins be connected together such that the external bias voltage is applied to both pins.
 The allowable VCC range when biased from an external supply is 4.5V to 7V.

-Synchronization (SYNC) and Feed-forward (RAMP)
+Synchronization (SYNC) and Feed-Forward (RAMP)

-The pulsing "phase signal" from the main converter synchronizes the PWM ramp and gate drive outputs of the LM25115.
-The phase signal is the square wave output from the transformer secondary winding before rectification (Figure 11).
-A resistor connected from the phase signal to the low impedance SYNC pin produces a square wave current (I{SYNC}) as shown in Figure 11.
+The pulsing "phase signal" from the main converter synchronizes the PWM ramp and gate drive outputs of the LM25115A.
+The phase signal is the square wave output from the transformer secondary winding before rectification ([Figure 1](#)).
+A resistor connected from the phase signal to the low impedance SYNC pin produces a square wave current (I{SYNC}) as shown in [Figure 12](#).
 A current comparator at the SYNC input monitors I{SYNC} relative to an internal 15 μ A reference.
 When I{SYNC} exceeds 15 μ A, the internal clock signal (CLK) is reset and the capacitor connected to the RAMP begins to charge.
 The current source that charges the RAMP capacitor is equal to 3 times the I{SYNC} current.
 The falling edge of the phase signal sets the CLK signal and discharges the RAMP capacitor until the next rising edge of the phase signal.
 The RAMP capacitor is discharged to ground by a low impedance (100 Ω) n-channel MOSFET.
-The input impedance at SYNC pin is 2.5k Ω which is normally much less than the external SYNC pin resistance.
+The input impedance at SYNC pin is 2.5k Ω which is normally much smaller than the external SYNC pin resistance.